 I got all dressed up and headed to the sunset beach to have my champagne.
 I popped the bottle, filled my glass and said aloud, “HERE'S to ALONE time.
 May I never take it for granted ever again.”

 For the next 48 hours I honored every cell of my being.
 Looking back I think that when I was ghosted I was afraid to be alone in the part of the country where the guy who ghosted me lived because I thought it would be too painful.
 I could not imagine being alone on what I had expected to be a romantic getaway.
 I thought I needed Sisterhood; and perhaps it would have been different had it been a more aligned Soul Sister.
 But what I came to realize - particularly in the last two days - is that you can’t put a pricetag on alone time.

 Sometimes, there's nothing better than doing exactly what you want when you want without abandon.
 Sometimes you are really better off alone.
 Without the guy who flakes, without the friend who's getting on your nerves.

 Sometimes alone time is the most sacred time.

 About the Creator

-Life Coach, Angel Card Reader, Artist.
-Speak to me in sound, color, taste, smell & touch.
+Life Coach, Personal Trainer, Artist, Writer.
+Formerly in restaurant business for 3 decades.
 Soul expression is my ❤️ language.
-Spirituality,music, art, and creativity fuel my life.
+Spirituality,music, art, food and creativity fuel my life.
 IG @jenergy17